act-rules/act-rules.github.io/_rules/link-accessible-name-c487ae.md

 ## Assumptions

-- The rule assumes that all links are [user interface components](https://www.w3.org/TR/WCAG21/#dfn-user-interface-components) as defined by WCAG 2.
-When the link role is used incorrectly, this assumption may not be true.
+The rule assumes that all links are [user interface components](https://www.w3.org/TR/WCAG21/#dfn-user-interface-components) as defined by WCAG 2.
+When the link role is used on elements that are not real links, failing this rule might not mean the success criteria is failed.

 ## Accessibility Support